digiguru/digiguru.github.io/_posts/2015-03-09-how-to-write-unit-tests-for-your-jquery-plugin.markdown

 This is a real shame, as there are libraries out there like qUnit that allow test classes to be written for your javascript plugins.

-Firstly let's set up your environment.
-You can use various testing tools or libraries - but I myself prefer to use <a href="http://brackets.io">brackets</a>, and you'll find an extension called <a href="http://brackets-xunit.github.io/">Brackets xUnit</a> that allows you to test javascrit files simply by writing a test and hitting save!
+Firstly let's set up your environment. <!--break-->You can use various testing tools or libraries - but I myself prefer to use <a href="http://brackets.io">brackets</a>, and you'll find an extension called <a href="http://brackets-xunit.github.io/">Brackets xUnit</a> that allows you to test javascrit files simply by writing a test and hitting save!

 Firstly you want to put the following at the top of your javascript file...